 Vacations & Vacancies

 Utility customers planning long vacations can save money while they are gone by requesting one of these 2 options:

-Water and sewer customers, who want to leave the water on during an extended vacancy, may apply for a vacancy credit.
-To be eligible for vacancy credit a residence must be vacant for 30 consecutive days.
-Only the sewer volume charge, jail services fee, and transportation fee, if applicable, is adjusted.
+Water and wastewater customers, who want to leave the water on during an extended vacancy, may apply for a vacancy credit.
+To be eligible for vacancy credit (PDF) a residence must be vacant for 30 consecutive days.
+Only the wastewater volume charge and transportation fee, if applicable, is adjusted.
 Applications for vacancy credit may be filed in advance for anticipated absences of up to 120 days.
 Vacancy credit for rentals or houses for sale must be filed monthly and in the month after the vacancy has occurred.

-Sewer-only customers, where water cannot be disconnected to cancel billing, may also apply for a vacancy credit in the same manner as water and sewer customers.
+Wastewater-only customers, where water cannot be disconnected to cancel billing, may also apply for a vacancy credit in the same manner as water and wastewater customers.